centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-gorgone-restapi.md

 ### Gorgone configuration

-To use this Monitoring Connector, you must enable Gorgone module `httpserver`:
+To use this Monitoring Connector, you must enable the Gorgone `httpserver` module:

 ```yaml
 modules: